Aichi Prefectural Police: Recent events

-In 2005, Chubu Centrair International Airport opened in Tokoname.
-As a result, the English 'POLICE' was added to the sides of police vehicles.
+In 2005, with the opening of Chubu Centrair International Airport in Tokoname and the Aichi Expo 2005, the English 'POLICE' marking was added to the sides of police vehicles to make it clear to foreigners that it is a police vehicle.
+(The Kagoshima Prefectural Police did this first in 1999.
+After that, it spread to the Tokyo Metropolitan Police Department, Chiba, Kanagawa, Yamanashi, Shizuoka, Kyoto, Tokushima, Hiroshima, Fukuoka, and Okinawa Prefectural Police Departments.)

 On 17 May 2007, a member of the Aichi Prefectural Police Special Assault Team was killed in Nagakute after a man took his ex-wife hostage.
 During the 29 hour standoff, the police lieutenant was shot in the neck while approaching the perpetrator when a dog barked, alerting him to the lieutenant's presence.
 According to the investigation report, it would be another five hours before he could be rescued, and by then, he could no longer be saved.
 The report recommended that bulletproof vests be more widely provided and that better sniper support be given in such situations.